AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 To describe the syntax of our filtering rules we use [Augmented BNF for Syntax Specifications] (https://tools.ietf.org/html/rfc5234), but we do not always strictly follow this specification.

 > AdGuard syntax is originally based on syntax of Adblock Plus rules, but it was extended with new types of rules for better ad filtering.
-Some parts of this article's content about the rules common to both AdGuard and ABP was taken from this article [this article](http://adblockplus.org/en/filters).
+Some parts of this article's content about the rules common to both AdGuard and ABP was taken from [this article](https://adblockplus.org/en/filters).

 <a id="comments"></a>
 ## Comments